Example: Simulating Election Poll Bias and Variance

 np.count_nonzero(np.array(simulations) > 0) / 100000

-In other words, a given sample will correctly predict Trump’s victory even if the sample was collected with absoutely no bias about 60% of the time.
-In other words, a non-biased sample will be wrong about 40% of the time.
+In other words, a sample will correctly predict Trump’s victory even if the sample was collected with absoutely no bias about 60% of the time.
+And, this unbiased sample will be wrong about 40% of the time.

 3.2.2.
 An Urn Model with Bias¶

-“In a perfect world, polls sample from the population of voters, who would state their political preference perfectly clearly and then vote accordingly.” [te Grotenhuis et al., 2018] That’s the simulation study that we just performed.
+“In a perfect world, polls sample from the population of voters, who would state their political preference perfectly clearly and then vote accordingly.”3 That’s the simulation study that we just performed.
 In reality, it is often difficult to control for every source of bias.

 We investigate here the effect of a small, education bias on the polling results.
-Specifically, we examine the impacts of the 0.5 percent bias in favor of Clinton that we described earlier.
+Specifically, we examine the impacts of 0.5 percent bias in favor of Clinton.
 This bias essentially means that we see a distorted picture of voter preferences in our poll.
 Instead of 47.46 percent votes for Clinton, we have 47.96, and we have 48.18 - 0.5 = 47.68 percent for Trump.
 We adjust the proportions of marbles in the urn to reflect this bias.

 proportions_bias = np.array([0.4818 - 0.005, 0.4747 + 0.005, 1 - (0.4818 + 0.4746) ]) proportions_bias